collegecommitcoach/ai-governance-portfolio/README.md

-# LAX Commit Coach - AI Governance Portfolio
+# LAX Commit Coach - AI Governance

 > **Note:** This repository contains documentation and implementation materials for LAX Commit Coach.
 The source code is maintained in a private repository as this is an active commercial product.
 For a live demonstration, visit [laxcommitcoach.com](https://laxcommitcoach.com)